itn-trust/itn-did-spec/README.md

 The ITN SDK has an Identity Protocol provides methods to manage DIDs.
 The ITN SDK has a DID Document Manager provide a set of functions to manage DID Documents.

-`Conirm with Umed & Andreas - here I am only providing necessary information related to DIDs & DID Document.
-Is that okay?`

 ## Conformance